rotexsoft/versatile-collections/README.md

 classes will not be able to extend them and thereby circumvent the type-checking being enforced at construct time and item addition time.

+> **NOTE:** If you only want to store items that are only instances of a specific class or its sub-classes in a collection and don't want to have to create a custom collection
+>class for that purpose, simply use [SpecificObjectsCollection](docs/SpecificObjectsCollection.md)

 ## Documentation

 * [Methods Glossary by Category](docs/MethodsByCategory.md)